-Over decades, tigers had disappeared from 11 countries it once inhabited and three unique sub-species from Bali, Java, and Central Asia had been lost forever.
-Globally, the tiger is still declining.
-But, not everywhere, writes Executive Director for the Big Cats Program at WCS, Dr. Like Hunter.
+Over decades, tigers had disappeared from 11 countries they once inhabited and three unique sub-species from Bali, Java, and Central Asia had been lost forever.
+Globally, the tiger population is still declining.
+But, not everywhere, writes Executive Director for the Big Cats Program at WCS, Dr. Luke Hunter

 A tiger rescued from the illegal wildlife trade is relocated to the breeding centre in Huai Kha Khaeng Wildlife Sanctuary.
 Too old to return to the forest, it must spend its entire life there.